-Some Dems demure on ‘Medicare-for-all’ as pitfalls emerge
+Some Dems demur on ‘Medicare-for-all’ as pitfalls emerge

 - Super Bowl ad winners: Bud Light, Amazon WATCH

-- Vigor will put new 400-employee shipyard in Vancouver, Washington, and close Ballard site

-Among the skeptics, former New York Mayor Michael Bloomberg has said the plan would “bankrupt for us for a very long time.”
+Among the skeptics — former New York Mayor Michael Bloomberg has said the plan would “bankrupt for us for a very long time.”